sayex/Green-Light/README.md

 Please note that the Spotify API only provides 30 second audio snippets.
 It may be possible to get the full track by using the [Web Playback SDK](https://beta.developer.spotify.com/documentation/web-playback-sdk/).

 ## GOALS
-* To minimize user effort by combining a streaming platform with an easy way to find/access music and tour dates of your favorite artists.
+* To minimize user effort by combining a streaming platform with an easy way to search music and tour dates of your favorite artists.
-* To streamline the process of accessing albums, songs, and tour dates of/for/to your favorite artists all in one place.
+* To streamline the process of accessing albums, songs, and tour dates of your favorite artists all in one place.
-* We plan to add song lyrics in the future.
+* To provide song lyrics (future plans).

 ## DESIGN PROCESS
 * Our process was to first create an aesthetically pleasing front end and then apply bits of the back end functionality to it little by little.